Key Takeaways

 4. Make your subject line count

 Make subject lines snappy but short.
-Keep the subject line within 4 to 5 words (think mobile) since only 25 to 30 characters will be fit in the subject line on mobile.
+Keep the subject line within 4 to 5 words.
+Only 25 to 30 characters will fit in the subject line on mobile.

 Mention something about that person in the subject line, possibly even their name (but spell it right).

 The subject line of your InMail is the very first impression that people will see.
-Make sure you check out the InMail keepers, sleepers, and beepers so you can avoid making a bad impression.
+Make sure you review the InMail keepers, sleepers, and beepers to avoid making a bad impression.

 Tip: Write a couple different subject lines and use a tool like CoSchedule Headline Analyzer.